 The Luminous view

 It was apparent that film is playing an ever greater role as an effective, engaging communications channel – for both internal and external audiences.
+We have first-hand experience of this, having helped several clients such as Octapharma and Galderma.
+Film has helped them to simplify complexity, reach the time-poor and engage the hard-to-reach.
+It goes back to one of the oldest forms of communication: storytelling.

 Finally, employees are recognised as a company’s greatest advocates as well as its greatest detractors, so get your brand right – and live your brand - from the inside out.